 In the legal realm, wrongful death is when someone dies due to the negligence or willfulness of a person or party.
 Wrongful Death is exactly how it sounds.
 It is a death that is wrong.
 Your loved one would still be here had it not been for the actions of the negligent person or party.
 Wrongful Death can be applied to any situation and can be filed in conjunction with a criminal suit.
 Wrongful death can be filed in absence of a criminal suit too.
 The main difference between the two is that in a criminal case you have to prove without reasonable doubt that the person caused the death of your loved.
 Wrongful Deaths, as civil suits, have a lower threshold and you have to prove that negligent behavior led to the death of your loved one.

 The purpose of the wrongful death suit is to ensure that the surviving family members such as the spouse, children, or parents are able to receive compensation for the funeral expenses, lost wages due to losing a main financial contributor, and pain and suffering.
 You can’t put a price on losing a loved one, but you can use monetary value to help you financially while you are suffering emotionally.
-Call 215-987-3730 or click here and let our attorneys at Dan Doyle Law Group help you through this stressful time.
+Call 215-987-3730 or click here and let our Philadelphia wrongful death lawyer at Dan Doyle Law Group help you through this stressful time.

 Losing a family member is always tough, but not all deaths are recognized as wrongful deaths under Pennsylvania law.
 Wrongful death refers to instances where the death of one person is caused by the negligence, recklessness, or wrongdoing by another person or entity.